Links

 Store MongoDB credentials

-Create a new Python workspace (or duplicate this workspace that already has all the Python code you'll need in the next step).
+Create a new Python workbook (or duplicate this workbook that already has all the Python code you'll need in the next step).

-In your new workspace, click on "Environment", and click on "+" next to "Environment variables".
+In your new workbook, click on "Environment", and click on "+" next to "Environment variables".
 You need to create 3 environment variables:

 • MONGO_HOST: Where your MongoDB cluster/database is hosted, e.g. test-cluster.t6rcsje.mongodb.net.